European Foundation

 Author Bernadette Allinger (Forba) and Eurofound

-Measure added 02 June 2022 (updated 01 March 2023)
+Measure added 02 June 2022 (updated 19 June 2023)

 Background information

 Over 64,000 Ukrainians fleeing from the Russian invasion in their country have been registered in Austria by early May.
 With the activation of Council Directive 2001/55/EC, Ukrainian refugees are granted immediate and collective protection, thus alleviating pressure on national asylum systems.
-The displaced persons are to enjoy harmonised rights across the EU, including residence, access to the labour market and housing, medical assistance, and access to education for children.
+The displaced Ukrainians can enjoy harmonised rights across the EU, including residence, access to the labour market and housing, medical assistance, and access to education for children.
 The national legislation on the temporary right of residence came into force on 14 March 2022.
 On 11 March, criteria for access to the national labour market were defined by a decree of the Federal Ministry of Labour.

 Content of measure

-For the case of refugees from the Ukraine, all those having obtained a right of residence for displaced persons (displaced person's ID or "blue card") can be granted a work permit without any further labour market tests or substitute worker procedures (as is the case for other third country nationals).
+All Ukrainians who obtained a right of residence for displaced persons (displaced person's ID or "blue card") can be granted a work permit without any further labour market tests or substitute worker procedures (as is the case for other third country nationals).
 This work permit can be issued either when the application is submitted by the potential employer or in the case of active placement by the Public Employment Service (AMS).

-In the tourism, agriculture and forestry sectors, employment permits for displaced persons can also be issued outside of the seasonal quotas.
-Due to the regulations in the Foreign Nationals Employment Act, issuing a work permit to temporary agency workers is not permitted.
-In principle, it lies within the AMS' responsibility to support all displaced persons with a valid identity card with their integration into the labour market with needs-based support offers, such as German language courses, competence assessments and qualification measures.
-Furthermore, the AMS is to actively support the placement to vacant jobs.
+In principle, it is AMS's responsibility to support all displaced persons with a valid identity card with their integration into the labour market with needs-based support offers, such as German language courses, competence assessments and qualification measures.
+Furthermore, the AMS needs to actively support the placement of Ukrainians into vacant jobs.

 In addition, private initiatives have been launched, regarding jobsearch platforms, e.g. Jobs For Ukraine by an interest group representing the interests of ICT stakeholders.